Header image for Sustainable Heating & Cooling in Practice: Insights from Southern Sweden on District Heating, Waste Heat, Policy, and Digitalisation

 With input from specialists we will explore emerging technologies, innovative approaches, and the role of data and digitalisation in transforming the energy and heating landscape.

-Workshop and discussion on regulatory frameworks, policy instruments, existing barriers, traditions and cross-border reflections.
+Presentations and discussion on regulatory frameworks, policy instruments, existing barriers, traditions and cross-border reflections to increase the use of waste heat.